u0953009/11/README.md

 **5. Discussion**
    - Keras doesn't provide pre-trained model for AlexNet, so it was used without loading weights.
-If pre-trained weights are available, its accuracy could improve.
    - Average training and prediction times for grayscale images are less than those for RGB images.
    - Grayscale images have less dimension of data than RGB images, so for grayscale images, relatively simple architecture seems better for them.